Sexual minorities in Japan

-This article focuses on Japanese definitions of gender and sexuality, Japanese reactions to queer life, the clash between traditional and contemporary ideas, and the cultural restraints of being queer in Japan.
-The Western term “queer,” an umbrella term for gay, lesbian, bisexual, and transgender represents a change in thought pertaining to gender and sexuality in contemporary Japan.
+The Western term “queer,” an umbrella term for lesbian, gay, bisexual, and transgender (LGBT) represents a change in thought pertaining to gender and sexuality in contemporary Japan.

 Japanese definitions of gender and sexuality

 In Japan, gender and sexuality are conceptualized through a spectrum wherein the various social roles of the “all encompassing” group are emphasized.
 Under this construction, expressions of gender and sexuality are varied, as is evidenced by Japan's gender-bending communities.

-The concept of transgender originates from edo period in Japan.
+The concept of transgender originates from Edo period (1603–1868) in Japan.
 Actresses were forbidden to perform in the kabuki theatre considering the gender inequality and social hierarchy.
-Male actors are playing all the characters within the play, as they will dress up like women.
+Male actors are playing all male and female characters within the play, as they will dress up like women.
 These actors kept their attire both inside and outside the theatre.
 At the time, it was generally believed that only men could truly know what a woman looked like.
 People who behaved like a woman would be assumed to socialise as one.
 The latter is a result of how Japan conceptualized gender and sexuality in terms of adopted social roles.
 As Japan becomes more westernized there is a growing concern for the treatment of the sexual and gender minorities.

-With the introduction of Buddhism, one of the earliest forms of non-heterosexuality documented in Japan is found in young male homosexual practices during the Heian period (745 to 1185).
-Buddhism came to Japan from China by way of Korea during the Kofun period (300 to 710).
+With the introduction of Buddhism, one of the earliest forms of non-heterosexuality documented in Japan is found in young male homosexual practices during the Heian period (794–1185).
+Buddhism came to Japan from China by way of Korea during the Asuka period.
 Because Buddhist monks lived on steep mountains isolated within their own societies, they developed their own sexual customs.
-Young boys (age 11 to age 17) called “Tigo” served the monks sexually because female relationships were strictly forbidden.
+Young boys (age 11 to 17) called “Chigo” served the monks sexually because female relationships were strictly forbidden.

 In modern Japan, it is not uncommon to hear Western terms such as gay and lesbian (ゲイ gei and レズビアン rezubian).
 Such terms differ significantly from terms used in the past and thus show a westernizing trend.
 Before western contact, Japan did not have a system of identification in which one's identity was determined by one's biological sexual preference.
 In fact, “the tripartite taxonomy of sexual types that has resulted from the social construction [homo-, bi-, heterosexuality-], held no currency in Japan.”
 However, this does not indicate that sexual behaviors between individuals of the same sex were not practiced.
 In fact, such behavior was so common in Japan that documentation of same sex relationships dates back over a thousand years.